 - Order an in-home finger prick test from a website like the Vitamin D Council or ZRT Laboratory.
 Options 2 and 3 are not permitted in all states.

 Make sure the test is the correct one: Even some doctors mistakenly order a 1,25(OH)₂D test instead of the correct 25(OH)D test.

-For more on vitamin D, see these University Health News posts:
+For more on the symptoms, causes, and effects of vitamin D deficiency, see these posts:

 - “Natural Remedy for High Blood Pressure: Vitamin D“

 - “Are You Getting Enough Vitamin D To Prevent Osteoporosis Symptoms?“

 And don’t miss our post “10 Vitamin D Deficiency Symptoms You Can Identify Yourself.”

 Use our Comments section below to offer your experiences with vitamin D and whether you’ve experienced symptoms associated with deficiency or toxicity.

 The optimal level and best dose for you depends on many factors, including your current levels, dietary intake, sun exposure, and health status.
 There is no universal agreement on what constitutes an ideal level.
 Different organizations recommend different ideal vitamin D levels.
 While the U.S Food and Nutrition Board believes 20 ng/ml is sufficient, the U.S. Endocrine Society recommends staying above a level of 30 ng/ml.